jpjones76/SeisIO.jl/README.md

 * batch_read works again
 * Event functionality is no longer a submodule

-## Known Issues (2017-01-24)
+## Known Issues (2017-01-25)
 * Type-stability is impossible when initializing types with keyword arguments; keyword arguments can't be type-stable in the Julia language.
 This is unlikely to change.
 For strict type-stability, you can initialize an empty structure (e.g. `C=SeisChannel()`), then set field values manually (e.g. `setfield!(C, :fs, 100)`).
-* Documentation is behind and will be updated in the coming days.
+* Documentation is behind and in the process of being updated.
 Event functionality is almost completely undocumented.
 * Some functions were renamed for consistency, particularly with respect to web services (e.g. "getevt" is now "FDSNevt").
-These are not yet documented.
+These are not yet fully documented.
 * readmseed uses exorbitant amounts of memory; I managed to reduce this to order of magnitude less than previous versions, but still e.g. 42 MB for a 1.3 MB file (previously ~450 MB).
 Suggestions for more efficient memory allocation are welcome.
 Other file formats don't have this problem.

 # Current Functionality
 SeisIO presently includes three web clients, readers for several data formats, and writers for SAC and a native SeisIO format.
 Utility functions allow synchronization, seamless data merging, and padding time gaps.

 ## Web clients
-* SeedLink
+* SeedLink: ``SeedLink!, SeedLink``
-* FDSN (continuous data and event queries)
+* FDSN (data, event, and station queries): ``FDSNget, FDSNevq, FDSNsta``
-* IRIS timeseries
+* IRIS timeseries: ``IRISget``

 ## Readable File Formats
 * SAC <sup>(a)</sup>